 Youth work in times of crises and the role of youth research

-Join us for our panel discussion on 29 September.
-We are striving to stimulate a broader strategic discussion on youth research and youth practice by hearing viewpoints and perceptions of experts coming from policy, practice and research fields.
-The panel is part of the RAY Network Meeting and will contribute to one of the aims: to connect and contextualize the research findings and discuss the relevance and further use of research results.
-It will bring together a selected group of people to present their views on the practice-research-policy linkage, with a special focus on crises.
-Furthermore, the panel is planned to be constructed on the priorities of the European youth programmes*, with crises defining and linking these dimensions.
+On 29 September, the RAY Network was hosting a panel discussion on ‘Youth work in times of crises and the role of youth research’.
+We were striving to stimulate a broader strategic discussion on youth research and youth practice by hearing viewpoints and perceptions of experts coming from policy, practice and research fields.
+The panel was part of the RAY Network Meeting and contributed to one of the aims: to connect and contextualize the research findings and discuss the relevance and further use of research results.
+It brought together a selected group of people to present their views on the practice-research-policy linkage, with a special focus on crises.
+Furthermore, the panel was constructed on the priorities of the European youth programmes*, with crises defining and linking these dimensions.

 >> Agnieszka Rybińska (head of research unit, Foundation for the Development of the Education System, Polish Erasmus+ National Agency)

 Agnieszka is head of the Research Unit at the Polish National Agency for Erasmus+.
 She has experience in coordinating state aid programmes.
 Her research mostly addresses the evaluation of public interventions, including EU funds earmarked for the development of SMEs and education.
 She contributed to the discussion with sharing her experience in the field of evaluation and monitoring of the educational programmes.

 >> Aine O´Gorman (young climate facilitator)